Sex with Hitler: Reception

 Sex with Hitler received negative reviews from critics.
 Mira Fox, writing in The Forward, described it as "absurd and amateurish" with "egregiously bad art".
 Ari Notis of Kotaku also gave a negative review, describing the game as being filled with "particularly unpleasant" scenes.
-Samantha Cole, writing in Motherboard, lambasting the game's shooting segments as "incredibly cheap", the dialogue as "deranged and boring" and the sex scenes as "unsatisfying".
-All three reviewers recognised that the game was primarily concerned with using Hitler's presence as an attempt to draw attention rather than an attempt to genuinely portray him positively, though Notis and Fox criticized the game for displaying Hitler as extremely muscular and a masterful seducer, as they felt this portrayed the dictator in a too-positive light.
+Samantha Cole, writing in Motherboard, lambasted the game's shooting segments as "incredibly cheap", the dialogue as "deranged and boring" and the sex scenes as "unsatisfying".
+All three reviewers recognised that the game was primarily concerned with using Hitler's presence as an attempt to draw attention rather than to genuinely portray him positively, though Notis and Fox criticized the game for displaying Hitler as extremely muscular and a masterful seducer, as they felt this portrayed the dictator in a too-positive light.

 Historical accuracy

 Sex with Hitler's depiction of Adolf Hitler as possessing two testicles aroused controversy among many users on Steam who claimed the game was historically inaccurate; Hitler being commonly believed to have had only one testicle.
 Cole, Fox and Notis all recommended that users concerned with Hitler's double-testicled depiction should play Sniper Elite 3, wherein Hitler having only one testicle is an important plot detail.